 Practice good personal hygiene

-Brush your teeth, wash your face and take baths/ showers daily, groom facial hair, deodorize daily and wash hands after using restrooms.
+Brush your teeth twice a day, wash your face and take baths/ showers daily, groom facial hair, deodorize daily and wash hands after using the restroom.

 - Incorporate healthy nutrition habits in your daily diet